xyliatgithub/EN650654CIDOLD/LabThree/readme.md

 # Lab 3 - Linux Firewall Exploration

-In this lab, you will study the Linux firewall and its logs in Linux systems using a SEED lab module.
+In this lab, you will study the firewall and its logs in Linux systems using a SEED lab module.

 ## Lab Instructions